easydiffusion/easydiffusion/Troubleshooting.md

 Also try generating smaller sized images.

+## urllib.error.URLError: <urlopen error [Errno 11001] getaddrinfo failed>
+This can be due to a Firewall/Antivirus/Proxy/VPN blocking your network connections.
+Please check those.

+Another solution is to switch to Google's DNS server: https://developers.google.com/speed/public-dns/docs/using#windows or Cloudflare's DNS server: https://developers.cloudflare.com/1.1.1.1/setup/windows/

 ## basicsr module not found
 For Windows: Please download and extract basicsr from [here](https://github.com/cmdr2/stable-diffusion-ui/releases/download/v2.16/basicsr-win64.zip), and place the `basicsr` folder inside the `stable-diffusion-ui\stable-diffusion\env\lib\site-packages` folder.
 Then run the `Start Stable Diffusion UI.cmd` file again.